 Keep every single commit production ready.
 Do not use the comfort of a branch to temporarily ignore quality standards, knowing that you can still fix them before creating a Pull Request.
-As a rule of thumb, every commit should have a passing test suite and should contain anything that you wouldn't want to be used at scale.
+As a rule of thumb, every commit should have a passing test suite and should not contain anything that you wouldn't want to be used at scale.

 There might be situations, especially when developing complex features, where you explicitly make commits which are "not production-ready".
 For example to get a get an integration test to pass you might require several commits.
 Please, clearly mark such commits as "WIP".

 The best time to merge a PR is yesterday.
 There is no harm in having a non-breaking, not-yet finished feature already on the trunk.
 (Especially as every commit is production-ready).
 However, there is harm in three branches deviating for a week and leading to massive merge conflicts.
 Thus, be prepared to merge your contribution even if it's not fully complete yet.
 We can always hide unfinished features from users using feature toggles, etc.